coreyja/caje/plan.md

 - [ ] Move the cache dir to somewhere persisted in the Fly.io VM
 - [ ] Write an awesome Readme.md
 - [ ] Cleanup and Publish `litefs-rs` to crates.io
+- [ ] Look into setting Proxy headers 'correctly'
+- [ ] Use the returned `request` from cache-semantics when we revalidate from the origin
+- [ ] Decide if the DB should also have the serialized Body so we can make origin requests better [what about headers?]

 ## History